 If you do not appeal the Court’s decision but are financially unable to pay the fine when due, you must appear at the Court’s Collections Department to complete an application for a time payment plan or community service.
 If you qualify for a time payment plan or community service, the Court may allow you to either pay the fine in installments or discharge the fine by performing community service.

 Cannot afford a Lawyer?

 This court does not provide direct legal services, represent individuals in legal matters, maintain a list of pro bono attorneys, or match individuals with pro bono attorneys.
 Please understand that funding for legal services is extremely limited and as a result, programs must turn away many with serious legal needs.
 At most, the State Bar of Texas can offer you referrals to low-cost civil legal services agencies in your area.
 For a listing of legal service providers by county, see the Referral Directory for Low-Income Texans (PDF).

 If you do not qualify for legal aid, contact the Lawyer Referral Information Service at 1-800-252-9690.
-Through the Lawyer Referral Information Service, a person may have a thirty-minute consultation with an attorney for $20.
+Through the Lawyer Referral Information Service, a person may have a limited consultation with an attorney for a minimal fee.
 At the end of the consultation, the attorney and individual may discuss possible representation and price structure.
 Please understand that the Lawyer Referral Information Service is not a pro bono or reduced-fee program.
-See links below which are listed on the State’s Texas Judicial Branch – Legal Aid website: Texas Judicial Branch – Legal Aid
+See links below which are listed on the State’s Texas Judicial Branch website: Texas Judicial Branch – Legal Aid

 Notice: Nothing contained on this site is intended as legal advice.
 You may wish to consult an attorney before deciding which option is appropriate for you.